JunShern/junshern.github.io/_posts/2017-1-4-The-First-Unraveling.md

 <p align="center" style="text-align: center;">
 <img src='https://hopeseguin2010.files.wordpress.com/2010/10/censor-ship_sails1.jpg/'>

-*After I thought of it, I had little doubt that such an image would exist.
-The Internet does not disappoint.*
+<em>After I thought of it, I had little doubt that such an image would exist.
+The Internet does not disappoint.</em>
 </p>

 Then again, I might be just making a mountain out of a molehill.
 Censor or not, perhaps I am really not all that messed up, and it’s just my over-thinking and habitual dramatic sentence-forming that makes knots out of imaginary rope.